Growing Objects can be purchased at toy stores.

-Materials: Growing Animals (toys), ruler, water, warm water, tweezers
+Materials: Growing Objects (toys), ruler, water, warm water, tweezers

 Question: How does water temperature affect the rate of growth of a sponge animal?

 To answer this question, you will need to gather data as your "animal" grows and plot its size on a line graph.

 1. Measure the length or weight of the objects at start time (Time 0)

 2. Place one object in room temperature water, and the other object in warm water.

 3. Measure the objects as they grow (approximately every 5 minutes)

 Make a Prediction: Which one will grow faster, the one in warm water or the one in room temperature water?